Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 1. the type is restricted to the interface types implemented by the class (mimicking old behaviour's effective policy)
 1. the type is restricted such that there is always 1 common interface implemented by the type and the declaring class
 1. the type is not restricted, and all its public members, except for those declared in `Any`, are delegated
+1. the syntax can declare one (or optionally multiple) delegated interface type immediately following `delegate `,
+   Then the property type is only restricted to implement all those types, like [2], but more explicit.

 Requirement 2 is filled automatically by the addition of a property.
 It would be very confusing for this approach to live alongside the old syntax.
 It should be deprecated.
 The *Delegate Expression* in this approach is defined as the contents of the property's getter.

 #### Pros
 * **Delegation is declared inside the class body**, a much more sensible place because: